Emotional & Mental Wellbeing

 SPARX is a a free online tool for young people.
 It teaches them the key skills to help fight mild to moderate depression, anxiety or stress.

-Looking for something to help your child make sense of coronavirus (COVID-19)?
+Looking for something to help your child make sense of COVID-19?
 Check these resources - from videos for kids about the science behind coronavirus to online stories that can be important conversation starters in your household.
+The resources cover the range of restrictions and Alert Levels in New Zealand.

 There are many reasons why people self harm.
 The most important thing to do is to listen.
 It is very important to encourage talking as that is a much better way to help the intensity of emotions than to self harm.